Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Fixed: Display issues with some themes
+* Changed: Categories are now ordered in the administration area
+* Performance improvements and code optimizations
 = 1.0.11 =
 * Fixed: Missing page titles with some themes
 * Fixed: Display issues when using apostrophes and backslashes